If you’re looking to move to a small town or already live in one and are looking for business ideas to start, this list is for you.

 37. Lawn And Gardening Services

-Starting a lawn and gardening service is an ideal option for those who love being outdoors and have some knowledge about landscaping or gardening.
+Starting a lawn and gardening service is an ideal small-town business for those who love being outdoors and have some knowledge about landscaping or gardening.

 Plus, with such services always in high demand, you’ll easily get repeat customers.